HL7/cql/input/pages/02-authorsguide.md

     and AgeInYearsAt(start of MeasurementPeriod) < 24
 ```

-The above example defines the [.id]#Patient16To23# expression as patients whose age at the start of the MeasurementPeriod was at least 16 and less than 24.
+The above example defines the <span class="id">Patient16To23</span> expression as patients whose age at the start of the MeasurementPeriod was at least 16 and less than 24.

 The default value for a parameter is optional, but if no default is provided, the parameter must include a type specifier: